Five ways smart companies maintain growth and profitability

 Benchmark against your peers to learn how they configure their space.
 Bring HR into the decision-making process, and look at the demographics of your staff and at larger trends.
 Be creative — hoteling, desk sharing, multiple seating configurations for solitary and collaborative work.
 Any number of options exist, with plenty of upside potential.

 Over 50 percent of the workforce is composed of millennials, and remote work arrangements are still rising.
 We had one client with a traditional office build-out and significant employee turnover.
 Each employee move cost $3,600.
 The company spent more on internal moves than rent!
-By reconfiguring the space, we were able to drop the client’s cost to $30 per move.
+By reconfiguring the space into an open office design, we were able to drop the client’s cost to $30 per move.

-New FASB guidance issued in February 2016 will have far-reaching implications for how leases are reflected on your company financial statements.
+New Financial Accounting Standards Board (FASB) guidance will have far-reaching implications for how leases are reflected on your company financial statements.
 The most significant change is that lessees will be required to report lease obligations on their balance sheet, with few exceptions.

 Changes go into effect December 2018 for public companies and December 2019 for private firms.
 There are many details to be aware of, so start planning now since the standard requires existing leases to be transitioned to the new rules at implementation.